ChameleonCloud/docs/source/technical/networks/networks_sdn.rst

    | updated_at                | 2018-05-23T14:38:18Z                 |
    +---------------------------+--------------------------------------+

+At this point your OpenFlow network switch will have been created and connected to the OpenFlow at the IP/Port that you sepcified.
+Using your controller you can explore the OpenFlow switch.
+There should be only one port on the swtich with is the uplink that connects to the OpenStack services and, optionally, any externally stitched networks such as ExoGENI.
+The uplink port ID will be the segmentation ID (VLAN ID) of the network shown in the Chameleon portal.
+When nodes are created and connected to your network ports will be added to your OpenFlow swtich.
+Each compute node will always have the same port ID on the switch.
+The mapping of port IDs to compute nodes is in the following section.

 Port Mapping
 ____________

 You will likely need your OpenFlow controller to know which of its ports connects to which of your Chameleon nodes.
-The uplink port(s) will always match the segmentation ID (VLAN ID) of the network.
+The uplink port will always match the segmentation ID (VLAN ID) of the network.

 The UC site uses a mapping with the UUID of the Chameleon node mapped to the following OpenFlow ports: